 These dried fish are also croakers, but they are small and do not pass any of the tests mentioned above, except, maybe, for the nose test.
 They are rock hard and much less expensive than the types of fermented fish mentioned above.
 If anyone out there knows what to do with these to make them taste good, leave us a comment and help us out! :)

 Sui Mi Ya Cai (碎米芽菜)

 This preserved vegetable is a special Sichuan ingredient used in our Dan Dan Noodles and Sichuan Dry Fried Green Beans.
 When we first had these two dishes, we wondered what those bits of preserved vegetables were and promptly asked the chefs in the kitchen, who were kind enough to share their knowledge.
 Honestly, we do not know what kind if vegetables these are pre-preservation, but we guess it may be made from Xue Cai (雪菜).
 All you really have to know is that it’s delicious, and that they come in these little packets at Chinese grocery stores.

 Zhai Cai is made from the stalks of mustard plants which are then salted and pickled in a hot pepper paste.
+There are also versions that are made with mustard roots which are more common.
 It’s salty spicy, and crunchy, making it a perfect addition to stir-fries, soups, or just a bowl of rice porridge at the end of a long day.
 Noodle Soup with Pork and Pickled Greens can be made with different kinds of pickled greens, but zha cai is the most authentic.